 In 2012 we acquired non-operated interests in two of the largest developments in the UK North Sea, Kraken and Catcher.
 During 2017 both projects achieved first oil production.

-Cairn holds a 20% non-operated interest in Catcher and a 29.5% non-operated interest in Kraken, these projects provide production and cash flow to Cairn.
+The Company holds a 20% non-operated interest in Catcher and a 29.5% non-operated interest in Kraken, these projects provide production and cash flow to the business.

 Net oil production to Cairn from the Catcher and Kraken fields in 2020 averaged just over 21,000 barrels of oil per day.
 At H1 2021, the producing assets delivered a net average rate of 19,215 barrels of oil per day.

 The Catcher Area Fields are a combination of the Catcher, Varadero and Burgman fields ~170 km east of Aberdeen.

 Kraken is a large heavy oil accumulation located in the East Shetland basin, ~125km east of the Shetland Islands.